 WSIP is an international research collective of scholars devoted to decolonial paradigm-rethinking within a longue-durée framework and guided by interdisciplinary, intersectional methods.
 The WSIP collective is co-coordinated by Professors Mwangi wa Gῖthῖnji (Economics) and Laura Doyle (English) at the University of Massachusetts-Amherst, with support from the Mellon Foundation.
-See the bottom of this page for contact information and fuller description of our collective project.
+Together with Professor Simon Gikandi, Professors Doyle and Mwangi wa Gῖthῖnji are currently preparing an edited collection on decolonial global studies.
+For contact information and fuller description of our collective project, see the bottom of this page.

 To develop our research, we’ve hosted several collaborative events at UMass-Amherst while members have also co-edited publications and organized panels at inter/national conferences.
 Our Fall 2012 seminar-conference on “Empires, Economy, and Culture before and after 1500: Implications for Global and Postcolonial Studies” was followed in Fall 2013 by a series of linked panels at the “Rethinking Marxism” conference at UMass-Amherst.
 In 2015-16, with generous funding from the Mellon Foundation, we hosted a Sawyer Seminar, “Beyond Medieval and Modern: Rethinking Global Paradigms of Political Economy and Culture” (see Sawyer events).
 And in 2018 we held a collaborative workshop-conference, “Decolonial Reconstellations” (see Reconstellations events).
 The Sawyer year included “Emergent Frameworks” panels, public lectures by Ngũgĩ wa Thiong’o and Ann Stoler, and four think-tank seminar sessions, which several participants considered “one of the most inspiring scholarly meetings” they’d ever attended.
-See interviews with Sawyer scholars of Critical World History and IR for more on the nature and value of interdisciplinary decolonial research.
+See conversations with Sawyer scholars of Critical World History and IR on the nature and value of interdisciplinary decolonial research: Professors Siba Grovogui, Kenneth Pomeranz, Pinar Bilgin, Eric Tagliocozzo, and Jordan Branch.

 In October 2021, Professors Laura Doyle and Mwangi wa Gĩthĩnji were awarded a $500,000 grant from The Andrew W. Mellon Foundation to create a Mellon Fellows Program and a Graduate Certificate Program in Decolonial Global Studies (DGS) at UMass Amherst.
 To be conceived and taught by a team of scholars across the UMass Amherst College of Humanities and Fine Arts (HFA) and College of Social and Behavioral Sciences (SBS), the DGS certificate program will also nurture the diversity of UMass faculty and graduate students by fostering an interdisciplinary intellectual community for intersectional, indigenous, decolonial and race studies scholars.